bdahlstrom/SecWebProj2023/README.md

 As a poor person, I want to be able to use the protein I have in my storage so that I don't waste food or money.

+# Mis-user stories

+As a threat actor, I want to be able to reroute those accessing recipes to my fake website so that I can get their information.

+# Getting Started

+From the search bar, type in whatever ingredient you're trying to use.

+For example, using a search for 'Asparagus' will get you recipes that include 'Asparagus.'

+Default is set to 'Chicken.'

 # License